pops-git/TomasosPizzeria/README.md

 You can try the following logins if you wish:

-regular
+Username: regular
-Regular123!
+Password: Regular123!

-premium
+Username: premium
-Premium123!
+Password: Premium123!

-admin
+Username: admin
-Admin123!
+Password: Admin123!